Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Notably, 37% of residents work from home (2021 Census), a figure that may reflect COVID-19 conditions.
-Service frequency averages 1,030 trips daily across all routes, equating to approximately 65 weekly trips per individual stop.
-The accompanying map illustrates the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, 37% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 1,030 trips per day, equating to approximately 65 weekly trips per stop.
+The provided map displays the 100 nearest stops to Greensborough's location centerpoint.

 Frequently Asked Questions - Transport